MassDotMoney/nested-ledger-plugin/README.md

 `./start.sh`

-Git pull the docker sdk's:

-`cd ../../opt/nanos-secure-sdk && git pull`

-`cd ../nanox-secure-sdk && git pull`

-*Note: At this time, the docker sdk's need to be pulled and on master every time you launch the docker image.*

 `cd ../nested-ledger-plugin/tests/`

 `./build_locals_test.sh all`

 If needed, replace `all` with the appropriate flags to specifically build the plugin for S, X and the ethereum app.

-To be able to print while debugging, comment the macro `#define PRINTF(...)` in line 126 in `/opt/*-secure-sdk/include/os.h`.

-Find more info about `PRINTF` and debugging [here](https://developers.ledger.com/docs/nano-app/debug/#printf-macro).

 # Running the tests: